RevisionTen/cms/README.md

 #### UploadType

-use this form type to upload files.
+Use this form type to upload files.
 Example:

 ```PHP
 $builder->add('image', UploadType::class, [